Emily Goudreault, M.A., CCC-SLP

 I am a communicator.
 I love that communication helps me make connections with people, and helps me understand a person's perspective.
 Communication is what helps us connect with the people, cultures and world around us, and without that ability to connect, life would be altogether different.
 The challenges that accompany communication difficulties are sure to touch every part of a person's life - which is why I am passionate about supporting people with communication.
 My pediatric specialties include autism, apraxia, augmentative/alternative communication, articulation (speech sound production - saying sounds correctly), phonological processes (sound system), cleft lip/palate, feeding, deaf/hard of hearing, stuttering, auditory processing, expressive/receptive language, and a variety of other challenges.
 Adult specialties include cognitive/memory impairments, traumatic brain injury, aphasia, voice disorders, and speech impairments (including dysarthria and apraxia), among others.

 I have always used sign language in my speech therapy sessions with little ones, when appropriate.
 When I had my son, I searched for a baby sign language class in the Holland/Grand Rapids area to which I could take my little guy so we could practice our sign language, play with friends and meet other moms.
 I was shocked and bummed when I couldn't find one!
 I resolved to offer this service to my community as I whole-heartedly believe that teaching sign language can provide an excellent foundation for future communication skills.
-After many families in my baby sign language classes requested additional classes for their infants and toddlers to support their speech, language, feeding and problem solving skills, I developed the Fun Foundations class series.
+After many families in my baby sign language classes requested additional classes for their infants and toddlers to support their speech, language, feeding and problem solving skills, I developed the Fun Foundations class series and continue to offer this class as well.

 While providing therapy and child enrichment classes are my passions, I am also drawn to other areas in my field.
 I have been involved in several research projects, and I've been commissioned by Gannett Publishing for contribution to continuing-ed modules and Pearson Publishing to write an Instructor's Manual to accompany an entry-level textbook: Born to Talk: An Introduction to Speech and Language Development, 6th Edition.